I became the most subpoenaed person in arguably American history.

 It doesn't seem to compute.

-Joe Biden, and they're in politics for 50 years and then they become president, you know, and you wonder why our country is totally dysfunctional, you know, under their leadership when they've never seen an outside perspective.
+You see all these, you know, 20-year-old kids who get into politics, i.e., Joe Biden, and they're in politics for 50 years and then they become president, you know, and you wonder why our country is totally dysfunctional, you know, under their leadership when they've never seen an outside perspective.

-Their entire lives have been dependent on checks from the government for making yes-no votes, right?
+Their entire lives have been dependent on checks from the government for making yes, no votes, right?

-It it's it's um I dislike that system.
+It's, it's, um, I dislike that system.

-But I can also turn off the public spotlight.
+Um, I'm far from shy, but I can also turn off the public spotlight.

-Um oftentimes I like working behind the scenes and getting to an end goal without ever being seen.
+Um, oftentimes, I like working behind the scenes and getting to an end goal without ever being seen.

-It's it I'm I'm no I'm no stranger to the stage.
+It's, I'm, I'm no, I'm no stranger to the stage.

-Um, but I also I was the first person to call him up on uh, you know, the day that we won on on November 6th, early in the morning.
+I did thousands of rally events, um, but also I was the first person to call him up on uh, you know, the day that we won on November 6th, early in the morning.

-We still hadn't slept and said, you know, Pops, I love you to death.
+We still hadn't slept and said, you know, pops, I love you to death.

-We won the Super Bowl.
+Congratulations, we won the Super Bowl.

 You know, it's been the greatest honor of my life to stand on the stage.

-Um, but I'm gonna get back to our company.
+Um, but I'm gonna get back to our company, I'm gonna get back to work.

-Um, there's no more events for me to do.
+Uh, there's no more plays for me to run, um, there's no more events for me to do.

-Um you got the big W. Um, the country's in great hands.
+Um, you got the big W.

-Um You go go do what you do best, and I'll go do what I do best.
+Um, you go do what you do best, and I'll go do what I do best.

-And I I I enjoy being able to do that.
+And I, I, I enjoy being able to do that.

-So I'll share something briefly.
+So, I'll share something briefly.

-Like I had people call me up prior to 2024.
+Like, I had people call me up prior to 2024, um, you know, ask that question: hey, people want me to run.

-So how do you respond?
+So, how do you respond?

-Yeah, I mean listen, I don't rule anything out in in the world.
+Yeah, I mean, listen, I don't rule anything out in the world, and the ecosystem is beautiful.

 And I think what I'm learning, I mean, I certainly learned this first time, but we were truly under siege the first time.

-Everybody wanted to be in the United States military.
+One month later, like everybody was applying, everybody wanted to be in the United States military.

 There was patriotism again.

-You know, forget about all these these career politicians say I'm gonna go into DC and I'm gonna make a difference.
+You know, if you're a real leader and you do it the right way, you know, forget about all these career politicians say, I'm going to go into D.C. and I'm going to make a difference.

 But listen, I would never rule anything out.

-Um I think we've all developed a great voice.
+I think we've all developed a great voice.

-We have a we had a voice from the business world, so we had a voice from the number one reality TV show.
+So we had a voice from the number one reality TV show.

-I was on The Apprentice for seven years.
+I was on the apprentice for seven years.

-You know, we had some confidence, we had some backbone.
+You know, we had some confidence.

-And then all of a sudden we got into politics, and I think we developed a real voice and a real comfort on that stage.
+And I think we developed a real voice and a real comfort on that stage.

-And um real backbone, right?
+And real backbone, right?

 I mean, this stuff requires real backbone as they try and literally and figuratively kill you in every aspect of your soul and your company and your family and your marriage and everything else.

-Uh and I think I could do it.
+And I think I could do it.

-Um and and you know, we've seen the greatest parts of politics, we've certainly seen the worst parts.
+And, you know, we've seen the greatest parts of politics.

-Um, but I'd never rule anything out.
+But I never rule anything out.

 I love red, white, and blue.

-And um you do need good people.
+And you do need good people.

-which which we did not, and then have to run against somebody like Hillary Clinton, you know, one of the great political dynasties of of modern times, you know, only in the off chance of being able to win at a at a five to one financial deficit, self-funding your whole campaign.
+And very few of them would say, listen, I'm going to sacrifice all of it to run against 16 Republicans who actually know a damn about, or know something about politics, which we did not, and then have to run against somebody like Hillary Clinton, you know, one of the great political dynasties of modern times, you know, only in the off chance of being able to win at a five-to-one financial deficit, self-funding your whole campaign.

 Like, give me another billionaire who would agree to those terms, zero, right?

-I mean, these people gamble on probability, and and I think traditional sense would say that your probability was probably not not very good under those odds, right?
+And I think traditional sense would say that your probability was probably not very good under those odds, right?

-If if you're lying that up and say, okay, you have to run against 16 Republicans, beat them, you have to then beat the Clinton family at a five to one deficit with the entire media hating you.
+If you're lying that up and say, okay, you have to run against 16 Republicans, beat them.

 How many other billionaires would have taken that, right?

-Um at that said, you have to have great business leaders, people who can offer transformational change.
+That said, you have to have great business leaders, people who can offer transformational change.

-Just very briefly, um, you're donating some of the proceeds from the book to Turning Point and the memory of Charlie Kirk.
+Just very briefly, you're donating some of the proceeds from the book to Turning Point and the memory of Charlie Kirk.

 And just tell me very briefly about that and why.